Pray for Family and Friends

 And for me, twelve generations.

-[Update: This is an excerpt from my book Woodpecker Wars.
-I have now taken the bold step of praying for the next hundred generations of my descendants.
-But I think this is a short-term move.
-One day I suspect I’ll be praying for all generations of my offspring, through to the end of time.]
+[Update: This is an excerpt from my book Bridging the Sacred-Secular Divide.
+I have now taken the bold step of praying for all future generations of my offspring, through to the end of time.]

 Peter DeHaan writes about biblical Christianity to confront status quo religion and live a life that matters.
 He seeks a fresh approach to following Jesus through the lens of Scripture, without the baggage of made-up traditions and meaningless practices.
 Read more in his books, blog, and weekly email updates.